canonical/ubuntu-server-documentation/docs/explanation/perf-tune-cpupower.md

 (perf-tune-cpupower)=
-# CPU Governers and the cpupower tool
+# CPU Governors and the cpupower tool

 > System tuning tools are either about better understanding the system's
 > performance, or applying such knowledge to improve it.
 See our common